MystieBluz/weather-dashboard/README.md

 # Server-Side APIs: Weather Dashboard

 <!-- Update Task Section -->
-My task for this assignment was to a create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+My task for this assignment was to a create a weather dashboard application that allows a user to retrieve weather data for various cities.
+This app will run in the browser and feature dynamically updated HTML and CSS.

-I utilized html, css, js and git to complete this homework assignment.
+I utilized html, css, js, third-party APIs and git to complete this homework assignment.

 ## User Story